Activities

 1. Initiate data workshops

-Organizing a data workshop is an excellent way to initiate discussions on topics such as open data, open source, data access, and the reuse and cross-linking of data analysis.
+Organising a data workshop is an excellent way to initiate discussions on topics such as open data and the reuse of public sector information [1], open source [2], data access and the reuse and cross-linking of data analysis [3] [4].

 You could structure the workshop into three parts:

-- Discussing specific needs and challenges related to data usage within your organization.
+- Discussing specific needs and challenges related to data usage within your organisation, including organisational and governance aspects that enable interoperable digital public services [4]

 - Engaging in group discussions and creating mind maps on the required technical infrastructure, necessary skills, and data silos.
-For this part don’t hesitate to use existing digital canvas or boards for data mapping from other similar projects and municipalities.
-As such, you will be sure not to forget any relevant aspects.
+For this part don’t hesitate to use existing digital canvas or boards for data mapping from other similar projects and municipalities (e.g., shared solutions and reusable components catalogued on EU interoperability platforms) [6], to avoid missing relevant aspects.

-It is advisable to organise the workshop employees from various administrative departments.
+It is advisable to organise the workshop with employees from various administrative departments.
 Depending on your level of action, inviting local political representatives may also be beneficial.
-The workshop should serve as the starting point for a long-term innovation journey, where cooperation and collaboration among a wide range of regional stakeholders—both public and private—will be crucial.
+The workshop should serve as the starting point for a long-term innovation journey, where cooperation and collaboration among a wide range of regional stakeholders (both public and private) will be crucial [4].

 Don’t forget to communicate and document this workshop since following activities will rely on to it.